Competency evaluation (law): MMPI-2

-One widely used test for competency is the Minnesota Multi-phasic Personality Inventory 2nd Edition(MMPI-2).
-The MMPI-2 uses 567 true-false questions to determine a defendants levels of psychopathology.
-While the MMPI-2 is generally quite good at detecting psychological distress, it has been criticized for not adequately focusing on the core issues of CST, an understanding of the legal system.
+One widely used test for competency is the Minnesota Multi-phasic Personality Inventory 2nd Edition (MMPI-2).
+The MMPI-2 uses 567 true-false questions to determine a defendant’s levels of psychopathology.
+While the MMPI-2 effectively identifies general psychopathology and malingering, it has been criticized for insufficient specificity to legal competencies, such as understanding courtroom rules or trial procedure-key elements in CST determination.

 Harvard Laboratory Competency Screening Test

 The Competency Screening Test was developed by researchers at the Harvard Laboratory of Community Psychiatry in 1971.
 The test uses 22 fill in the blank style questions such as "If the jury finds me guilty, I will ___."
-Each answer is given a score of 0(incompetent), 1(uncertain competence), or 2(competent).
+Each answer is given a score of 0 (incompetent), 1 (uncertain competence), or 2 (competent).
 This test revolves around key elements of legal understanding.
 However, it elicits more extensive and varied responses than the yes or no format of the MMPI-2.
 Critics of the Competency Screening test argue that this makes it more difficult for evaluators to objectively score and harder test to teach evaluators how to conduct.

 Notable cases

 In 1989, Kenneth Curtis of Stratford, Connecticut was initially found mentally incompetent to stand trial following the murder of his estranged girlfriend.
 But years later, as he had attended college and received good grades, this ruling was reversed, and he was ordered to stand trial.

+Indiana v.
+Edwards (2008)- The Supreme Court ruled that states may insist upon representation by counsel for defendants who, although competent to stand trial, suffer from severe mental illness to the point where they are not competent to conduct trial proceedings by themselves.